Optiflow™

 Explore our frequently asked questions regarding:

-1. Clinical practice/implementaion of NHF therapy.
+1. Clinical practice/implementation of NHF therapy.

 2. Published evidence - the science of high-flow therapy, including the mechanisms of action and patient outcomes.